Grant Manual for Erasmus Traineeship Part 1

 This manual describes how to apply for an Erasmus grant through the Unit for International Mobility.
 The manual contains links to external websites.

-On the Erasmus traineeship website you will find all the necessary links gathered in a list as well as all the essential documents.
+On the Erasmus traineeship page, you will find all the necessary links gathered in a list as well as all the essential documents.

 There are several ways to participate in an Erasmus Traineeship.